zhenning/riak_wiki/pages/Riak/Operations/Security.md

 *GPG HERE*

+## Security Best Practices

 ## Network Configurations

 Being a distributed database means that much of its security springs from how you configure your network.
 We have a few recommendations for [Network Security and Firewall Configurations](/Network-Security-and-Firewall-Configurations.html).

+## Client Auth

+Many of the Riak drivers support HTTP basic auth, though this is not a roll-based security.
+You might instead wish to connect over HTTPS or through a VPN.

 ## Multi Data Center Replication